Skip to content

 Lenders vary widely on portfolio rules

-Some lenders cap portfolios at 10 properties, others allow up to 20 or more.
-Background portfolio requirements also differ — some stress-test your entire portfolio, while others only assess the property you’re applying for.
-A broker can save you significant time by matching you to the right lender from the start.
+Lenders draw the line in different places.
+Some cap portfolios at 10 properties, others allow 20 or more.
+They also treat your background portfolio differently: a few stress-test everything you own, while others only look at the property in front of them.
+A broker saves you real time by pointing you at the right lender from the start.

 About the writer